Vision Therapy in the Cedar Valley

 Comprehensive eye exam testing subjective and objective visual pathways.

 In depth testing of visual information processing.
-Or how well your child collects and interprets what they see.

 Review of all testing with the patient and their parents along with the recommendations for treatment.